xatusbetazx17/bionical_eye_controller/README.md

     - When open, a scrollable vertical menu (with options such as Change Color, Zoom, Night Vision, Diagnostics, Update) appears.
 The user can hover over an option with their index finger; if the pointer dwells for 1.5 seconds, the option is selected and the corresponding command is executed.
-    - The menu then hides, allowing the user to continue with a natural view.
+    - For "Update", the firmware update sub-menu is launched.
     - Feedback messages are shown on screen after a change is made and then disappear after a few seconds.
     - The pointer is smoothed for less jittery movement.